Welcome to Good Samaritan University Hospital

 At Good Samaritan University Hospital (West Islip, NY), part of the Catholic Health system, we put our patients' health and safety needs first.
 Our dedicated staff is committed to making hospital visits and stays comfortable and easy for patients and their caregivers.

 Our helpful guide answers questions you may have about:

 - Visitor information

 Commitment to Care

-At the heart of Good Samaritan Hospital is a commitment to provide outstanding quality care and services to all our patients.
-Integral to assuring excellent quality care is our emphasis on patient safety and patient satisfaction.
+At the heart of Good Samaritan University Hospital is a commitment to provide outstanding quality care and services to all our patients.
+Our emphasis on patient safety and patient satisfaction is integral to assuring excellent quality care.